bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 The coordinate systems below all relate to neuroscience and therefore to the head or brain coordinates.
-$Please be aware that all data acquisition starts with "device coordinates" (scanner), which does not have to be identical to the initial "file format coordinates" (DICOM), which are again different from the "head" coordinates (for example, NIFTI).
+Please be aware that all data acquisition starts with "device coordinates" (scanner), which does not have to be identical to the initial "file format coordinates" (DICOM), which are again different from the "head" coordinates (for example, NIFTI).